gatsbyjs/gatsby/docs/docs/wordpress-source-plugin-tutorial.md

 gatsby develop
 ```

-In your browser, open localhost:8000 to see your site, and open localhost:8000/\_\_\_graphql iso that you can create your GraphQL queries.
+In your browser, open localhost:8000 to see your site, and open localhost:8000/\_\_\_graphql so that you can create your GraphQL queries.

 As an exercise, try re-creating the following queries in your GraphiQL explorer.
 This first query will pull in the blogpost content from WordPress: